 Once the kind of Lecture Theatre Seating is decided, the next step to creating an optimum learning environment is to figure out the layout.
 Depending on the size of the theatre, you may opt for the traditional layout of tiered seating with a stage or lectern at the front.

 Alternatively, if the venue is smaller, a more intimate style may be appropriate.
 Often lecterns are placed to the side of the theatre, to account for modern technology and slideshows being an integral part of how the lecture is given.
+Many universities are now opting for more modern style layouts when selecting their lecture theatre seating, including our popular Harvard arrangement.
+These are often in smaller lecture halls with curved seating benches which include power outlets and full length modesty panels.
+This offers a contrast to the traditional front and centre lectern stereo-typically associated with lecture halls.

 The overall layout and choice of Lecture Theatre Seating can also depend on the subject matter.
 If the theatre is being designed for a subject such as philosophy or psychology where debate is likely, it is advantageous for the theatre to be smaller and more intimate to encourage debate and allow discussion to flow freely; whereas a subject such as Mathematics could be delivered in a larger theatre to more people as there is less likely to be discussion.

 Get these factors right, from the layout to Lecture Theatre Seating, and you can create the perfect, comfortable environment for the leaders of tomorrow to learn in today.
+Take a look at the new “Interactive” Lecture Theatre Seating we have installed at Sheffield Hallam University’s brand new Charles Street Building.